 The first small body that Lucy will encounter is (52246) Donaldjohanson.
 This is the smallest of Lucy's targets, measuring only 4 km (2-3 miles) in diameter.
 While this object will mostly provide a test rehearsal for all of Lucy's instruments, it is also an interesting object itself as it has been identified as a fragment of a massive collision that occurred around 130 million years ago that produced the Erigone family of asteroids.
 Lucy will fly by this C-type asteroid on April 20, 2025.

 As Lucy continues to fly through the Greek camp of Trojan asteroids at L4, its next target is (15094) Polymele.
 This is the smallest of Lucy's Trojan targets at 21 km (13 miles) in diameter.
 It is a P-type asteroid, the same type as the much larger Patroclus and Menoetius binary.
 This will be the first time a spacecraft has ever flown by this dark, reddish class of asteroid that is believed to be rich in organics.
-Scientists think that Polymele is a collisional fragment of a larger P-type asteroid, and thus it will be very interesting to compare to its larger brethren.
-Lucy will fly by on September 15, 2027.
+In March of 2022, Lucy team members discovered a yet unnamed satellite of this asteroid (which the team has nicknamed Shaun).
+Lucy will fly by both asteroids on September 15, 2027.

 The final encounter of Lucy's primary mission will give two for the price of one.
 After a long journey from the Greek L4 swarm to the Trojan L5 swarm Lucy will fly by the binary pair of asteroids (617) Patroclus and Menoetius.
 They are large P-type Trojans, with average diameters of 113 km and 104 km (about 70 and 65 miles), respectively.
 Scientists hypothesize that they may be primordial asteroids left over from the very early Solar System.
 Lucy is very lucky to be able to fly by this large binary pair of asteroids because they are on a relatively high inclination heliocentric orbit (22 deg).
 This means that they spend most of their time above and below the ecliptic plane, in regions that are very difficult for a spacecraft to reach.
 Fortunately, the pair just happen to be passing through the region that is accessible to Lucy, allowing for this amazing flyby on March 3, 2033.